spamwax/alfred-pinboard-rs/README.md

 ---

 ## Misc.<a name="misc"></a>
 - Workflow will check for newever version of itself every 24 hours.
 This check only takes place when you actually use one of its keywords (no background service is ever used).
-You can also manually check for updates through the options from `pconf`.
+You can also manually check for updates using `pcheck`.

 ![image](./res/images/upgrade_available.png)